-Stone-look floor tile is only one of the many flooring options in the market.
-However, relatively new stone look floor tiles have become one of the most popular floor materials today.
+Stone-look floor tile is only one of the many flooring options on the market.
+However, relatively new stone-look floor tiles have become one of the most popular floor materials today.

-Highly resistant to weather or temperature changes, they are recommended for outdoor flooring, especially for porcelain and ceramic stone look tiles.
+Highly resistant to weather or temperature changes, they are recommended for outdoor flooring, especially for porcelain and ceramic stone-look tiles. [toc]

 What Is Stone Look Tile Flooring?

-Stone look floor tiles are made with similar standard sizes, such as the typical 12 x 12, 12 x 24 inches tiles, and large formats like 48 x 110 inches.
+Stone-look floor tiles are made with similar standard sizes, such as the typical 12 x 12 and 12 x 24 inches tiles, and large formats like 48 x 110 inches.
 You’ll also find specialty shapes for the stone look-alike, such as mosaics, hexagons, or subway tiles.

 Adding natural textures to your home interior, particularly your kitchen, adds character and can break any thematic monotony in your home if the rest of your house goes with a different theme, such as minimalism or traditional.